audiomuze/tagminder/README.md

 ## General philosophy and rationale

-### Makes sense from chaos
+### Make sense from chaos

 I have a relatively large music collection and rely on good metadata to enhance my ability to explore the music collection in useful and interesting ways.

 Taggers are great but can only take you so far.
 Tag sources also vary in consistency and quality, often times including issues like adding 'feat. artist' entries to track titles or artist and performer tags, making it more difficult for a music server to correctly identify performers and identify a track as a performance of a particular song, and thus include the performance alongside other performances of the same song.

-tagminder lets you automatically make pre-coded changes to these sorts of issues and does a lot of cleanup work that is difficult to do within a tagger.
-It also does it at scale, repeatably and consistently, whether you're handling 1,000 or 1,000,000 tracks - this is simply an impossible task prone to variation and human error when tackled via a tagger.
+tagminder lets you automatically address these sorts of issues and does a lot of cleanup work that is difficult to do within a tagger.
+It also does it at scale, repeatably and consistently, whether you're handling 1,000 or 1,000,000 tracks; this is simply an impossible task prone to variation and human error when tackled via a tagger.

 ### Preserves your prior work
 tagminder takes your existing tags as a given, not trying to second guess you by replacing your metadata with externally sourced metadata, but rather it looks for common metadata issues in your metadata and solves those automatically.
+It also leverages existing metadata related to tracks and artists to enrich albums without for e.g. composer entries or without any genre metadata.

 ### MusicBrainz aware

 Music servers are increasingly leveraging MusicBrainz MBIDs when present.  tagminder seeks to add MusicBrainz MBIDs to your metadata where MBIDs are already available in your existing metadata e.g. if one performance by an artist happens to have a MBID included in its metadata, tagminder will replicate that MBID in every other performance that contains the same performer name.

 It builds a table of distinct artist/performer/composer names that have an associated MBID in your tags and then replicates that MBID to all occurences of that artist/performer/composer in your tag metadata.
-If your music server is MusicBrainz aware, there's a good chance that'll prevent it from merging the work of unrelated artists in your music collection that share the same name.
+If your music server is MusicBrainz aware, there's a good chance that will prevent it from merging the work of unrelated artists in your music collection that share the same name.

 If you happen to have namesakes within your metadata (i.e. same artist/performer/composer name but with different MBIDs) these artist/performer/composer MBIDs will not be replicated as there would be no way of knowing which MBID to apply.
 After running tagminder look for namesakes_* tables in the database - any records therein represent artists/performers/composers requiring manual disambiguation by adding the appropriate MBID to matching artist/performer/composer records in the alib table.

 ### Leaves your files untouched unless you explicitly choose to export changes

 tagminder writes changes to a database table and logs which tracks have had metadata changes.
 It does not make changes to your files unless you explicitly invoke tags2db.py using its export option.
-All tables in the database can be viewed and edited using a SQLite database editor like [Sqlitestudio](https://github.com/pawelsalawa/sqlitestudio) or [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser), so you can inspect tags and see exactly what would be written to files if you chose to export your changes to the underlying files.
+All tables in the database can be viewed and edited using a SQLite database editor like [Sqlitestudio](https://github.com/pawelsalawa/sqlitestudio) or [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser).
+This enables you to browse your metadata and inspect tags to see exactly what would be written to files if you chose to export your changes to the underlying files.

-In addition to running the automated changes you're also able to manually edit any records using the aforementioned database editors to further enhance/correct metadata issues manually, or through your own SQL queries if you're so inclined.
+In addition to running the automated changes you're also able to manually edit any records using the aforementioned database editors to further enhance/correct metadata issues manually, or code and run your own SQL queries if you're so inclined.

 ### Backing out changes is easy